 At its heart, open pedagogy is the process of involving students in the creation, adaptation, and/or dissemination of openly licensed content.
 While some consider the mere use of OER in curriculum to be open pedagogy, OER-enabled pedagogy may be a better description of that.
 Whether using or creating openly licensed materials, these resources allow students to engage with a global community.
-A common description of open pedagogy assignments that involve student creation is that they are “renewable” rather than “disposable,” due to the ability of students to build customizable resources and contribute to a larger conversation.
+A common description of open pedagogy assignments that involve student creation is that they are “renewable” rather than “disposable,” (Wiley & Hilton, 2018) due to the ability of students to build customizable resources and contribute to a larger conversation.
 Course assignments that involve the adaptation or creation of openly licensed resources can lead to improved diversity, inclusion, and accessibility in course materials by providing opportunities for diverse student voices to be heard.

 Additionally, the sharing and licensing of traditional knowledge related to Indigenous communities should be honored.
 Students working on projects related to cultural or Indigenity topics should respect the autonomy and authority of said peoples and defer to their resources by seeing what has already been shared and cited.
 While indigenous cultures may be willing to and often do share their traditions and knowledge, care should be taken not to remix, co-opt, or colonize sacred or cultural materials.
 Guidance can be found in BCcampus’ Indigenization guides, listed in additional resources.